 Acetylsalicylic acid interferes with embryonic kidney growth and development by a prostaglandin-independent mechanism.

-Welham SJ., Sparrow AJ., Gardner DS., Elmes MJ.
+Welham SJM., Sparrow AJ., Gardner DS., Elmes MJ.